 Resembling a fitness tracker, the Dot is able to display four braille characters at once, thanks to a grid of tiny physical dots that can lower and raise themselves, forming braille letters in the process.

 Electronic braille readers have existed for quite some time, but this is the first time their bulky size has been cut down enough to be worn on the wrist.

 In addition to notifications, text messages or emails, the Dot can also translate text from a webpage or ebook, and it can act as a standard watch too.

-There's no word on a worldwide release as of yet, but we'll update this story with new information, as and when we get it.
+There's no word on a mainstream UK release as of yet, but we'll update this story with new information, as and when we get it.